cognitiaclaeves/docker-carbon-graphiteweb/README.md

 carbon-cache.
 Starting this container will, by default, bind the the following host ports:

-- `80`: the graphite web interface
+- `80 to 30080`: the graphite web interface
-- `2003`: the carbon-cache line receiver (the standard graphite protocol)
+- `2003 to 32003`: the carbon-cache line receiver (the standard graphite protocol)
-- `2004`: the carbon-cache pickle receiver
+- `2004 to 32004`: the carbon-cache pickle receiver
-- `7002`: the carbon-cache query port (used by the web interface)
+- `7002 to 37002`: the carbon-cache query port (used by the web interface)

 With this image, you can get up and running with graphite by simply running:

+`docker pull abezhenar/graphite-centos7`

-    docker run -d -P -e SECRET_KEY='random-secret-key' abezhenar/graphite-centos
+`docker run -d -P -e SECRET_KEY='random-secret-key' abezhenar/graphite-centos7`
+    or
+`docker run --name graphite-centos7 -d -P abezhenar/graphite-centos7`

 If you want to allow access to SSH, you'll also need to pass '-t' for pseudo-tty.